 Day Four – Discover the Art and Foodie Scene

 Treat your eyes and your palate on the final day of your four days in Santa Fe.
 The renowned art scene here is on display in the many museums around town.
 Start at the Georgia O’Keeffe Museum, which houses an extensive collection of one of New Mexico’s most beloved daughters.
 Other places like the Museum of International Folk Art and the Museum of Indian Arts & Culture are excellent spots to soak in Southwestern history, art, and culture.
-If you’re searching for something unique, stop by Meow Wolf to solve a fun and interactive science fiction mystery involving technology and technology.
+If you’re searching for something unique, stop by Meow Wolf to solve a fun and interactive science-fiction mystery involving technology and art.

 Four Kachinas Inn has everything you need for the perfect trip to the City Different.
 Our beautiful rooms feature authentic Southwestern art and decor, along with comfortable beds and furnishings.
 You can wake up every morning to a delicious complimentary breakfast before stepping out of your room and walking to the heart of downtown in less than 15 minutes.
 We also have a vacation rental available in the foothills about 20 minutes outside of the city.